fireblocks/fireblocks-network-link/DESCRIPTION.md

 4) Apply an additional encoding onto the signature result (Post-encoding is configurable: PLAIN, BASE64, HEXSTR, BASE58, BASE32)

+### Using ECDSA
+Supported ECDSA Parameters [prime256v1/secp256k1]

+The API-KEY and SECRET are **necessary**, and are generated and provided by the 3rd party.

+SECRET is defined to be the Private ECDSA PEM.
+ECDSA result signature has an ASN1.DER format.

+Signature procedure on Fireblocks's end:

+1) Create a prehash string {timestamp+nonce+method+endpoint+body}.

+2) Apply an encoding onto the prehash string (Pre-encoding is configurable: PLAIN, BASE64, HEXSTR, BASE58, BASE32)

+\[The request body is a JSON string and need to be the same with the parameters passed by the API\]

+3) Use SECRET to sign the string with ECDSA (Internal hash function is not configurable and is set to: SHA256)

+4) Apply an additional encoding onto the signature result (Post-encoding is configurable: PLAIN, BASE64, HEXSTR, BASE58, BASE32)
 ## Request attributes
 \- The timestamp in the signature payload is consistent with the X-FBAPI-TIMESTAMP field in the request header.